blurrycontour/zuul-gerrit/doc/source/zuul.rst

   for the connection named will be the source.
 Currently only ``gerrit`` drivers are supported.

+**start-message**
+  An optional field that supplies the introductory text in message reported back to Gerrit when jobs are queued.
+  Defaults to "Build started."

 **success-message**
   An optional field that supplies the introductory text in message reported back to Gerrit when all the voting builds are successful.